What is Road Rage?

-We are the next generation and we should be aware of such behaviour and learn how to be responsible for our own actions.
-This kind of behaviour can be reduced and stopped when there are better traffic rules.
+We are the next generation and we should be aware of such behavior and learn how to be responsible for our own actions.
+This kind of behavior can be reduced and stopped when there are better traffic rules.
 A proper management system engaging in creating rules and regulations convenient for everyone to abide by.
-There should be legal ramifications of engaging in such behaviour and a charge should be placed.
+There should be legal ramifications of engaging in such behavior and a charge should be placed.

-Road rage is an extreme example of aggressive behaviour by a driver.
-Let’s not engage in such behaviour when we drive and add more to the problem.
+Road rage is an extreme example of aggressive behavior by a driver.
+Let’s not engage in such behavior when we drive and add more to the problem.
 We should learn to be better drivers and steer clear of such problems and do our bit in reducing the number of such problems in our country.

 Short Speech on Road Rage